ZZKer/Minecraft-Randomizer/README.md

 Current Features:
--All non-color crafting and smelting recipes in item pool -Seeded random to allow multiple people to play with the same randomization -Spoiler Log
+ - All non-color crafting and smelting recipes in item pool
+ - Seeded random to allow multiple people to play with the same randomization
+ - Spoiler Log

 Missing Features:
--Most color crafting and smelting recipes (banners, stained glass, glass panes, concrete powder, terracotta, and glazed terracotta)
+ - Most color crafting and smelting recipes (banners, stained glass, glass panes, concrete powder, terracotta, and glazed terracotta)
--Logic to prevent softlocks
+ - Logic to prevent softlocks
--GUI
+ - GUI
--choice to disable specific recipes
+ - choice to disable specific recipes

 If you have any questions, feel free to contact me on Discord @ ZZKer#1962